Sunday, 11 August 2013

 20. Sheffield (Place)

-The next batch which have all had over 100 hits include a number of postings with political comment, more hill walking and Shetland posts and a number of postings about people I have known.
+The next batch, which have all had over 100 hits include several postings with political comment, more hill walking and Shetland posts and some postings about people I have known.
 Several of these have generated a response and garnered new friends and old acquaintances.
-One post was used in a funeral Order of Service .
+One post was used in a funeral Order of Service.

-On a couple of occasions I have been targeted by bombers, usually based in Russia but also Latvia, who seem to select a particular post of no apparent significance to divert traffic elsewhere.
-As soon as I have reported this to Google these bombings have been stopped.
+On a couple of occasions, I have been targeted by bombings (bots), usually based in Russia but also Latvia, who seem to select a particular post of no apparent significance to divert traffic elsewhere.
+As soon as I have reported this to Google, these bombings have been stopped.

-So I have no plans to significantly change the blog, although I am trying to find the most efficient way to included a link to a map for all the walks.
-Sixty to seventy posts a year seems about right and I now have a good personal record including photographs of the more memorable outings of the year, if it is of interest to others then that is a bonus.
+So I have no plans to significantly change the blog, although I am trying to find the most efficient way to include a link to a map for all the walks.
+Sixty to seventy posts a year seems about right.
+I now have a good personal record, including photographs of the more memorable outings of the year; if it is of interest to others, then that is a bonus.

 No comments: